-Welcome to the Imperial City Prison Dungeon Guide for both Normal and Veteran mode.
+Welcome to the Imperial City Prison Guide for ESO.
 The Imperial City Prison dungeon is located in the heart of Cyrodiil, in the Imperial City, just like the White Gold Tower dungeon.

 This dungeon has 6 bosses: 3 main bosses, 3 mini-boss encounters and a lot of trashmob packs.
 (Trashmob = Enemies that can add to the difficulty and liveliness of a dungeon/trial)